 Let’s face it, we all know Selenium is slow.
 Not the Selenium scripts themselves, but the process of interacting with the operating system and browser drivers, in addition to your application’s own responsiveness.
 Luckily for us, there’s a great way to speed up functional testing in Selenium by combining a comprehensive parallel testing grid with application mocks.

-Solutions like Sauce that offer a cloud-based testing grid go a long way toward improving the performance of your test runs by using optimized infrastructure and running parallel tests.
+that offer a cloud-based testing grid go a long way toward improving the performance of your test runs by using optimized infrastructure and running parallel tests.
 This has the benefit of completing testing faster, but more importantly, avoids causing delays in application releases if your test fails for any reason.
 Of course, even with an optimized infrastructure and the capability to run parallel tests, the tests will only run so fast against your entire application.
 The speed is affected by the response time of your application which is directly attributable to your back end.

 So Remove the Backend!